General Eligibility Requirements

 In order to receive financial aid, students must successfully complete 67% of all credit hours attempted at SWGTC to maintain satisfactory progress.
 The completion rate is calculated by dividing the cumulative number of credit hours the student has successfully completed by the cumulative number of credit hours the student has attempted.
 This calculation is performed in Banner by the Financial Aid Office after final grades are posted by the Registrar at the end of each term.

 All periods of enrollment at SWGTC are included when calculating completion rate, even terms in which the student did not receive financial aid.
 All attempts of repeated courses are considered attempted hours in the completion rate calculation.
-The credit hours for only the mot recent attempt of a repeated course are counted as earned hours in the completion rate calculation, regardless of the grade received for earlier attempts.
+All attempts of repeated courses are included in the completion rate calculation.
+Previously excluded credit hours for repeated courses will remain excluded from the completion rate calculation as calculated in Banner.
 Credit hours for which a student earns a grade of “I”, “IP”, “W”, and “WF”, as well as all Learning Support credit hours are counted as hours attempted for SAP purposes.
-Incomplete grades, withdrawals, and failures are considered unsuccessful completions .
+Incomplete grades, withdrawals, and failures are considered unsuccessful completions.